About Tomato

 Category Overview

-Most vegetables are somewhat low in in calories and a decent source of in vitamins, minerals, and antioxidants.
+Most vegetables are poor in in calories and abundant in in vitamins, minerals, and antioxidants.
 Many vegetables have more lysine than arginine, such as beets, turnips, tomatoes, soybean sprouts, potatoes, celery, sweet potatoes, summer squash, and green beans.
 These vegetables can help prevent or treat herpes outbreaks, as lysine can suppress the herpes virus.
 Other vegetables have more arginine than lysine, such as peas, carrots, broccoli, cauliflower, and mushrooms.
 These vegetables can still be consumed in moderation, as they have other health benefits.Tomatoes are a good source of lycopene, a powerful antioxidant.
 Unfortunately, they are also very acidic which may trigger a cold sore.

 Cooking tomatoes can reduce their acidity while increasing the availability of lycopene, which can help fight viruses.